• Skip to primary navigation

 But luckily this city, and much of the country, has moved beyond Wonder Bread, and Indy has a lot of good options.
 (You can see my list at the end of the article.)

 Several restaurants perfectly represent the hipster food scene that looks pretty much identical from Brooklyn, New York, to Portland, Oregon.
 The vibe: Women in mom jeans.
 Men with twirly mustaches.
-Tattooed arms are a job requirement for servers.
+Tattooed arms as a job requirement for servers.
 Silverware in vintage coffee cans with labels in Spanish.
 Menus pulling inspiration from everywhere at once.
 But all over Indianapolis, I found real, reasonably priced, high quality, fresh, flavorful, and creative food.

 Indianapolis’ tap water tastes sort of sweet, softened and terrible – yet every restaurant where I ate serves it.
 This is a very American, unpretentious approach to food.
 The thinking is this: “It’s what we have, and it works.
 As long as it’s not doing any actual harm, it doesn’t have to be perfect.
 So don’t complain.”